PhiCtl/glycan-biomarkers/README.md

 # Submission Process

 ### Repository Setup
-1. Fork the assignment repository from [REPOSITORY_LINK](https://github.com/isospec/ml-internships)]
+1. Fork the assignment repository from this repository
 2. Create a new branch for your work
 3. Commit your changes regularly with clear, descriptive messages
 4. When complete, create a pull request to the main repository